Parisiiii/E-Commerce/README.md

 E-Commerce project made by Lucas Parisi.

 # Technologies
-Backend: Java + Spring framework (Spring boot and security) + MariaDB
+- Backend: Java + Spring framework (Spring boot and security) + MariaDB
-Frontend: React + Typescript
+- Frontend: React + Typescript

 # RUN THE PROJECT
-To run this project, you will install:
+- To run this project, you will install:
-    -Java 17
+    - Java 17
-    -MariaDB
+    - MariaDB
-    -Node and Node Package Manager
+    - Node and Node Package Manager

 After you install all the resources